amsk1982/techniqueforlife/content/workshops/meeting-without-masks-online.md

 If you or someone you know would like to hear us talk a bit about it, we did a facebook live - ["What is Meetings Without Masks Online?"](https://TechniqueForLife.us1.list-manage.com/track/click?u=132947c457b186b9c745b3be4&id=c88fdc03dc&e=66a7344f19)

-and I had a conversation with [Kenny Mamarella-d'Cruz](https://www.kennydcruz.com/) - the short version is like an FAQ about Meetings Without Masks online, you can see it [here](/uploads/mwmonline-faq-interview.mp4)
+and I had a conversation with [Kenny Mamarella-d'Cruz](https://www.kennydcruz.com/) ("the Man Whisperer"!) - the short version is like an FAQ about Meetings Without Masks online, [you can see it here](/uploads/mwmonline-faq-interview.mp4)

 **Meet the team**:-